ortelius/ortelius/README.md

 # Ortelius

-Otelius on-prem runs as docker container.
+Ortelius on-prem runs as docker container.
 In order to install it you need to have docker up and running.

 ## Docker Installation
 ### [Docker for Windows](https://docs.docker.com/docker-for-windows/install/)